 Stationery, food, and practical station items can be bought here at the stores or at the PLAB 2 academy, but if you want to, you can bring them with you.
 Stores like Wilko, B&M, Poundland are good for buying pens, notebooks etc and supermarkets like Lidl, ASDA, Tesco, Sainsbury’s are good for buying anything food-related products.
 You can find a more detailed discussion in this article- Daily life on your first visit to the UK (Part 2).

 As for keeping warm and dressing smart, you need not bring over luggage filled with clothes.
-There more than enough budget-friendly shops you can peruse to find what you need.
-If you're unsure where to start, check out our article on how to survive winter in the UK.
+There are more than enough budget-friendly shops you can peruse to find what you need.
+If you’re unsure where to start, check out our article on how to survive winter in the UK.

 3. Understanding Public Transport in the UK

 The availability of public transport throughout the UK makes it really easy to go from one place to another.
 The entire UK is well connected by train and bus.
 You can use apps like Trainline or Omio to check and book train and bus tickets on the go and even have tickets on the phone.